LBL-EESA/TECA/README.md

 make -j2 && make -j4 install
 ```

-### MPI ###
-MPI is required for distributed parallel operation.
-It's recommended to use
-the package management system on your OS to install MPI.

 ### Boost ###
 When possible use the package manager to install Boost.
 However note that the
-compiler and stdlib version used to build Boost needs to match exactly the
+compiler and stdlib version used to build Boost **needs to match exactly** the
 compiler and stdlib used to build TECA.
 This may necessitate a stand alone
 Boost install.